How to Buy Gold: Buying Gold Bullion Coins and Bars

 - 3. What Style of Gold Bar Should You Choose?
 Besides the size of your gold bar, there are different styles as well.
 Minted gold bars are often packaged in sealed assay cards with details about the bar’s authenticity.
 They also serve to protect the bar itself.

-- 1. The first thing you want to be sure of is that you are getting the real thing.
-Buying physical gold is different than buying contract gold.
+- The first thing you want to be sure of is that you are getting the real thing.
+Buying physical gold is different than buying virtual gold.
 When you buy gold futures, a gold ETF or a gold share, you are in essence buying a gold proxy or derivative.
 When you buy physical gold, you are getting the real thing.

-- 2. Check out the price of gold.
-Gold is a commodity.
-Just like any other commodity, like oil or natural gas, the price of gold fluctuates.
+- Check out the price of gold.
+The price of gold fluctuates.
 Check out the price of gold at the time you are considering buying your physical gold, then compare it to historical prices.
 If you are still not comfortable whether or not this is a good time to buy gold, seek professional advice.

 - Make sure you’re getting a fair price.
 Once you have familiarized yourself with the market and have a good idea for the going price of gold, make sure that the dealer you’re buying your physical gold from is giving you a fair price.

 - Make sure you are buying from a reputable dealer.
 Do your due diligence.
 Make sure the dealer you are buying from is a reputable one.
 There are websites with reviews letting you know how trustworthy a dealer may be, like the Business Consumer Alliance or the Better Business Bureau.